edrisq/bio-final/README.md

 ##### Known funkiness

 I appear to unintentionally be saving some details between runs.
 This means that if you change the sequence alignment, for example, your trace-back arrow may be wrong for a single frame.
+The indexing was working correctly before the class demo, so I'm guessing I messed something up in my last set of edits.
+Not sure if the version with the indexing issue is the one on the repo or not.